iiJozza/tictactoe/README.md

   - A live link will be displayed in a green banner when published successfully.

 The live link can be found here - <https://iijozza.github.io/tictactoe/>

+### Clone the Repository Code Locally

+Navigate to the GitHub Repository you want to clone to use locally:

+- Click on the code drop down button
+- Click on HTTPS
+- Copy the repository link to the clipboard
+- Open your IDE of choice (git must be installed for the next steps)
+- Type git clone copied-git-url into the IDE terminal

+The project will now have been cloned on your local machine for use.